IS IT TIME TO TREAT YOUR COPD DIFFERENTLY?

 Flare-ups (or exacerbations):

 When symptoms get so bad you may need additional treatments—like antibiotics or steroids—or even a trip to the hospital.
-Just one flare-up can decrease your lung function, so finding the right treatment for your COPD is important.
+Having just one flare-up can decrease your lung function, so finding the right treatment for your COPD is important.

 Get more info about once-monthly* NUCALA delivered to your inbox.

-Fact: About 40%§ of people with COPD have elevated levels of blood eosinophils
+Fact: About 40%§ of people with COPD have elevated levels of blood eosinophils, which increases the risk of flare-ups.

 §34-49%

-What's a biologic?
-Biologics are treatments derived from natural sources and are used to help target key causes of many conditions, like eosinophils in COPD.
+What is a biologic?
+Biologics are treatments derived from natural sources and are able to help target certain immune cells, such as eosinophils in COPD, which can contribute to inflammation.

 Once a month.* At home.
 On YOUR time.